Simokid/Simokid/README.md

 ## Hi there 👋

 My name is Simon-Trung Pham, I have a degree in Information Technology from University of Central Florida.
-I am interested in software programming and cybersecurity!
+I am interested in Information Technology and Cybersecurity!

 <!--